 A stress ball, brightly colored headphones, fun balloons, cool laptop skins, Rubik’s cube, a Bluetooth tracker for your keys.
 Make sure it is useful, so people keep it for a long time.
 Maybe a cable manager?
 Everyone hates tangled cables.
 A power bank to make sure that attendees do not run out of juice at the conference.

-How to stand out at a conference #5: Do a demo, demo what you do
+5: Do a demo, demo what you do

 Showing is always better than telling.
 Even if you have perfected your elevator pitch, a good demonstration of your product or service will work better.
 If you have a product, attendees will love being able to see it, touch it, and try it.
 If you have a service, give the attendees a little taste of what they can expect as your clients.